To ensure a high technical quality of the conference and its proceedings, the PVSC publication process relies on two main elements:

 - A “no paper, no podium” policy – all presenters must submit a manuscript to be published by the IEEE in a single volume of the Proceedings of the PVSC

-The abstract peer review process takes place shortly after the submission deadline in late January.
+The abstract peer review process takes place shortly after the submission deadline.
 At least 5 reviewers assess the quality of each 3-page extended abstract submission.
 Based on their combined review scores, the work is accepted for inclusion in the PVSC program as an extended oral, regular oral, or poster contribution (or, if appropriate, rejection).
 Compared with abstract reviews for some other conferences, the 3-page abstract is expected to be at a quite advanced stage to be selected for oral presentation, so authors should take some care in preparing their submissions.
 Word and LaTex templates are available on the submission website and should be strictly followed.

-During the conference, all manuscripts will be available online to conference attendees using their PVSC-47 website login credentials.
+During the conference, all manuscripts will be available online to conference attendees using their PVSC conference login credentials.
 The conference proceedings, even before the IEEEXplore publication, can also be accessed through the proceedings archive on the conference website, free of charge for all attendees.
 Finally, please be aware that the "no paper, no podium" rule is enforced both ways: a paper that has not been presented at the conference is also excluded from the proceedings.

-Authors are also encouraged to submit an enhanced version of their proceedings to the IEEE Journal of Photovoltaics, to share journal quality research with the PV community.
+Select authors will be invited to submit an enhanced version of their proceedings to the IEEE Journal of Photovoltaics, to share journal quality research with the PV community.
 J-PV is a peer-reviewed, archival publication reporting original and significant research results that advance the field of photovoltaics (see the J-PV website for further details on the scope).
 Enhanced versions should contain 30% or more additional content beyond the proceedings, and each submitted paper will be processed through the normal J-PV review process as if it were an unsolicited manuscript.